From Dusk Till Dawn, 1996.

 Seth and Richie Gecko, a pair of escaped criminals on the run seek refuge, along with a family of hostages, in a bar on the US/Mexican border.
 Unbeknownst to the brothers and their prisoners however, the bar is a haven for a horde of vampires.

 Robert Rodriguez and Quentin Tarantino have carved themselves a unique corner of the cinema landscape.
 The pair (especially Tarantino) using their love of old school B-movie grindhouse cinema to create affectionate throwbacks that honour a proud past of good old fashioned All American schlock.
-Our film today is one such work, an unlikely melding of a road trip, crime flick and gore-drenched terror that is also one of my favourite horror films ever; From Dusk Till Dawn.
+Released twenty five years ago today is one such work, an unlikely melding of a road trip, crime flick and gore-drenched terror that is also one of my favourite horror films ever; From Dusk Till Dawn.

 Many films can best be described as one of two halves.
 For instance, one might start as a slow-burning character drama, while gradually transforming into scare-fest of loud clanging noises.
 Some can manage this precarious juggling act while others struggle.
 However, From Dusk Till Dawn isn’t so much a film of two halves, instead, it feels more like two halves of two completely different films.